chtoucas/Narvalo.NET/Issues.md

 ### Better tested and documented Narvalo.Common assembly.

 - Improvement: Add more and more code contracts.
+- Improvement: Move Code Contracts settings from the project file to Narvalo.Common.props.
 - Improvement: Large code coverage of Narvalo.Common.
 - Improvement: 100% SA documentation rules.

 ### Better tested and documented Narvalo.Web assembly.

 - Improvement: Add more and more code contracts.
+- Improvement: Move Code Contracts settings from the project file to Narvalo.Web.props.
 - Improvement: Large code coverage of Narvalo.Web.
 - Improvement: 100% SA documentation rules.
 - Enhancement: Add an XML schema for the Narvalo config.